coin-or/Ipopt/README.md

 --------------

 We provide this program in the hope that it may be useful to others, and we would very much like to hear about your experience with it.
-If you found it helpful and are using it within our software, we encourage you to add your feedback to the [Success Stories page](https://github.com/coin-or/Ipopt/wiki/SuccessStories).
+If you found it helpful and are using it within our software, we encourage you to add your feedback to the [Ipopt usage stories and papers](https://github.com/coin-or/Ipopt/discussions/497) discussion.

 Since a lot of time and effort has gone into Ipopt's development, **please cite the following publication if you are using Ipopt for your own research**: